What are the Different Types of Health Insurance Plans?

 As far as plan costs, plans in higher metal tiers come with higher monthly costs (premiums), but out-of pocket costs like deductibles, coinsurance and copays will be lower.

 A high-deductible health plan (HDHP) is simply a plan that meets certain IRS requirements; most importantly, a minimum deductible.
-The IRS has a say because this type of plan can be combined with a Health Savings Account (HSA) or Health Reimbursement Arrangement (HRA) to help you pay medical costs on a pre-tax basis.
+The IRS has a say because this type of health plan can be combined with a Health Savings Account (HSA) or Health Reimbursement Arrangement (HRA) to help you pay medical costs on a pre-tax basis.
 Lower premiums are another important feature of a high-deductible health plan.
 However, while you’ll pay less on a monthly basis, you will be responsible for paying your healthcare costs up to a certain amount (deductible) before your insurance company begins paying its share.
+Learn more about the premium/deductible relationship here.

 Additional key points about High-Deductible Plans: